dschalk/functional-javascript/README.md

 The largest common factor of undefined and undefined is undefined
 TEST: undefined * undefined === undefined * undefined
 RESULT: false
-The code for the previous demonstrations is available at the Github repository, and will soon be available here in an appendex. primesMonad and the functions primarily involved in its transformation are shown below:
+The code for the previous demonstrations is available at the Github repository, and will soon be available here in an appendix. primesMonad and the functions primarily involved in its transformation are shown below:

     function MonadState(g, state) {
       this.id = g;